openedx/edx-documentation/en_us/open_edx_release_notes/source/lilac.rst

 Open-Response Assessments
 -------------------------

+- Toggle rubric visibility for learners: Course staff can now choose to show learners the rubric for an ORA as they complete their ORA submission, more easily allowing learners to understand how they will be evaluated.
+- ORA Problems as Component Category: We have elevated Open Response components as a category in the Studio Unit page so that they are easier to drop into a unit page with pre-configured templates.
+You can quickly add some of the most commonly configured ORA problems
+- Allow Viewing ORA Steps After Peer Review: Learners can now proceed to the next assessment step when reaching a peer assessment step.
+This change makes all peer-related steps non-blocking, though they will still be required to complete the problem.
+Some problems for example situate self assessment after peer assessment, but previously learners were blocked from completing this step.
+- Support Flexible Peer Grading Averaging for Learners delayed / in Peer Grading step: As part of reducing the number of students delayed in the peer grading step, we have introduced a new grading setting for ORA peer reviews called “Enable Flexible Peer Grading Averaging.”
+When enabled, learners who have received at least 30% of the required “Graded By” peer reviews and who have waited longer than seven days for a peer review will be assigned a peer review grade using available peer reviews.
+If enabled, the effect is that fewer learners will be waiting for additional peer reviews, requiring less manual staff intervention for this edge case.
 - Added username details to ORA report download
 - Added problem name and location to ORA report download
 - Added ORA zipped file download for submission text + attached files